Riji: Pearls among Aboriginals

 The coastal area of the Kimberley and the surrounding region is home to pearl-producing organisms.
 Pearls have been valued by Aboriginal tribes of the Kimberley region for a long time, with a pearl found in Widgingarri dating back 22,000 years ago and being located 200 km from where the shoreline would've been.
 Alongside this, evidence of shell movement from the region goes back 32,000 years ago.
 However, pearl shells were more highly prized than pearls.

-Both rijis and guwans were objects of great value and were traded with inland Aboriginal people along ancient trade routes over vast areas of the continent.
+Both riji and guwans were objects of great value and were traded with inland Aboriginal people along ancient trade routes over vast areas of the continent.
 Pearl shells originating from Kimberley region have been discovered in Central Australia, southern Western Australia, South Australia, and western Queensland.

 Often plain pearl shells were decorated further along trade routes, far from their place of origin.